akhiljalan/spatialBioprocessing/README.md

 ![image](figs/results_grid_spatial_ecoli1.jpg)

-### Running for your cell line, simply create a fresh config file and copy over the code from the
+### Changing the cell line

-To create a different simulation, simply create a fresh config file and copy over the code from `demos/demo_spatial_ecoli1.py`.
+To simulate a different cell line, simply create a fresh config file and copy over the code from `demos/demo_spatial_ecoli1.py`.
 Any COBRApy model is supported.
-You can view available models at [BiGG](http://bigg.ucsd.edu).
+You can view available models at [BiGG](http://bigg.ucsd.edu)[^1].

 For example, you might use the *Saccharomyces cerevisiae S288C* model (see the [BiGG page](http://bigg.ucsd.edu/models/iMM904) for details).